-- Make lots of opportunities to share stories with your child. - If you child has started to write their name, help them to form the letters correctly. - Notice signs and writing in all situations. - Play games together and practise taking turns. - Share familiar stories and encourage your child to retell it in their own words. - Above all make it fun!
+- Make lots of opportunities to share stories with your child. - If you child has started to write their name, help them to form the letters correctly, using sentence case and not all capitals. - Notice signs and writing in all situations. - Play games together and practise taking turns.

+- Share familiar stories and encourage your child to retell it in their own words. - Above all make it fun!